Just in: Bandits attack Bethel Baptist School in Kaduna, abduct several students

 “We cannot say this is the number of students kidnapped for now.
 As soon as that information is available, we will issue a statement.”

-Security personnel have reportedly said to have cordoned off the area as parents and relatives of the kidnapped students besieged the school.
+Security personnel have reportedly cordoned off the area as parents and relatives of the kidnapped students besieged the school.

 Bandits attack police headquarters in Kaduna